Enter your zip code to instantly compare electricity providers in Pennsylvania and switch online in minutes

 Pennsylvania ranks among the top 12 states in the amount of energy generated by biomass resources, fueled by municipal solid waste and landfill gas.
 Biomass energy production accounted for one-fifth of the state's energy production from renewable resources in 2020.

 If sustainability and clean energy production are essential aspects of your energy plan, EnergyBot can help you find options that meet your needs.
-Our comparison tool will compile a list of options with information about how much of the energy sold by each provider is generated using renewable resources.
+Our comparison tool will compile a list of options with information about how much of the energy sold by each provider is generated using renewable resources, including plans ranging from partial to entirely green energy sources.